 Often associated with central cord syndrome.

-Any injury involving two or more of Denis’ columns are considered unstable.
+Any injury involving two or more of Denis’ columns is considered unstable.
 One of the more extreme examples of this is the ‘Chance fracture’, a flexion-distraction injury.

 An anterior crush fracture of >50% loss of height in the thoracolumbar spine or >25% of the cervical spine is considered unstable.